-Estate for Sale.
+Lestate for Sale.

-This property is located affairs of counties and North-Western States, has been applied to the administration of the local affairs of counties and town-ships.
-These County Legislatures, composed of five Commissioners of each country; will be schools, and Riley's Creek.
-The land is of excellent quality, laid off in 21⁄2, 5 and 10 acre lots.
+This property is Located affine the local affairs of counties and North-Western States, has been applied to the administration of the local affairs of counties and town-ships.
+These County Legislatures, composed of five town of Lillington, lying between the main road and Riley's Creek.
+The land is of excellent quality, laid off in 2t, 5 and 10 acre lots.
 On each lot there is a sufficient amount of timber for building and fencing purposes.